 - Two abstracts are required for submission:

-- a short abstract for Proceedings and the online version of Veterinary Surgery; and
+- a Short Abstract for Surgery Summit Proceedings and the online version of Veterinary Surgery; and

 - All abstracts should be designated as a research or clinical project.
 Research is defined as all in vitro studies and investigative protocols that involve the use of research or laboratory animals or bench-top research methods.
 Clinical is defined as investigative protocols that involve clinical patients.